hammer-ian/JavaScriptPoWBlockchain/README.md

 * Added swapspace as a workaround for limited t2.micro RAM
 * Private subnet and routing tables created for non-public facing EC2 instances
 * Finalized AMI Image of master blockchain node
+* Environment variables
 * Migrated from basic string based logging to 3rd party logger Winston
 * Deployed Prometheus to collect metrics, and onboarded logs/metrics to centralized aggregator

 **New Blockchain Features**
-* Added multi host capability (initial version only supported multiples nodes on a single host)
+* Added multi host capability
 * Fully automated the start and stop of a blockchain node.
-This means the blockchain network automatically scales as new EC2 instances/nodes are brought on/offline
+This means the blockchain network automatically scales as new nodes are brought on/offline
   * Automated the start and registration of a new node with the blockchain network when a new EC2 instance starts
   * Automated the consensus check when a node starts so new nodes get the latest copy of the blockchain
   * Automated de-registration of “stopped/unhealthy” nodes from blockchain network